- Scientific name: Actaea racemosa L.

 Description

-Black cohosh (Actaea racemosa, formerly Cimicifuga racemosa) is a striking herbaceous perennial plant of the buttercup family (Ranunculaceae), with alternate, compound leaves and four to nine malodorous, wand-like, white inflorescences.
+Black cohosh (Actaea racemosa, formerly Cimicifuga racemosa) is a striking herbaceous perennial plant of the buttercup family (Ranunculaceae), with alternate, compound leaves and malodorous, wand-like, white inflorescences.
 Though indigenous to rich woodlands, black cohosh is also a common garden and herbal medicinal plant, and goes by the other common names black snakeroot, squawroot, and bugbane.

 The leaves of black cohosh resemble those of red baneberry (Actaea rubra) and white baneberry (Actaea pachypoda).
 Like black cohosh, baneberries are known from rich woodlands and have compound leaves with toothed leaflets, but they are typically much smaller plants.
 The most distinguishing characters are the inflorescence and the fruit; in baneberries, the inflorescence is an unbranched raceme, and the fruit are berries, not follicles.